-Metadata item type: Data Set Specification METEOR identifier: 447921 Registration status: Health, Superseded 13/11/2013 DSS type: Data Set Specification (DSS) Scope: The main purpose of the Radiotherapy waiting times data set specification (RWT DSS) is to describe the information that must be collected to calculate the waiting times for two time periods in the treatment pathway for radiotherapy services in Australia: 1.
-The time between the date a patient's first referral is received at a particular establishment by a radiation oncologist to the date of that patient's first consultation at that establishment with a radiation oncologist; and The time between the patient's ready-for-care date and the date of the first megavoltage external beam radiotherapy treatment.
+Metadata item type: Data Set Specification METEOR identifier: 517220 Registration status: Health, Superseded 13/11/2013 DSS type: Data Set Specification (DSS) Scope: The main purpose of the Radiotherapy waiting times data set specification (RWT DSS) is to describe the information that must be collected to calculate the waiting times for the following time period in the treatment pathway for radiotherapy services in Australia: The time between the patient's ready-for-care date and the date of the first megavoltage external beam radiotherapy treatment.
 Establishments in scope are only those healthcare establishments that provide megavoltage external beam radiotherapy treatment (in-scope radiotherapy treatment).
 Both public and private establishments are in scope.
-It is desirable for both public establishments and private establishments to report data to the DDS.
+It is desirable for both public establishments and private establishments to report data to the data set specification (DSS).
 The scope is not limited by diagnosis: it includes people with cancer (notifiable and non-notifiable) and people who do not have cancer.
-People in scope are those who, within the reference period: had a first consultation at a particular establishment with a radiation oncologist, but did not start a course of radiotherapy treatment (regardless of whether treatment was prescribed) (consult only-related to wait time period 1 above); or had a first consultation at a particular establishment with a radiation oncologist and started a course of radiotherapy treatment (consult + treatment-related to wait time periods 1 and 2 above); or started a course of radiotherapy treatment (consult + treatment-related to wait time periods 1 and 2 above); or started a course of radiotherapy treatment but whose first consultation at that establishment with a radiation oncologist was in a previous reference period (treatment only-related to wait time 2 above).
+People in scope are those who started a course of radiotherapy treatment within the reference period.
 For public establishments, all in-scope activity should be reported, including services provided by specialists operating under right of private practice arrangements.

 Collection and usage attributes